mtrinh11/TypeScript-practice-sortingAlgos/README.md

-# Sorting Algorithms
+# Learning to Use TypeScript by Making Sorting Algorithms

-Written in TypeScript